About the competition

 - Josh Lens, J.D. – University of Iowa, Associate Professor of Sport and Recreation Management

-- Madison Riggins, J.D. – College athletics attorney, Partner at Fortif Law Partners
+- Madison Riggins, J.D. – College athletics attorney and licensed sports agent, Partner at Fortif Law Partners

-- Stefany Valentino, Fresno State University, Senior Associate AD, Compliance
+- Stefany Valentino, Fresno State University Senior Associate AD for Compliance & Student-Athlete Services/Senior Woman Administrator

 - TaRonda Randall, J.D. – College athletics attorney, Senior Counsel at Husch Blackwell